 Local and Mapped Drives

 Send Popup Message

 The Process Automation piece was cool.
 That feature is like a little automation engine.
 It allows you to set up various tasks and execute them at once with if/then logic and all.
 Whenever I was playing with it, to me, it resembled the build tasks that I use with Team Foundation Server.
 I would search for a pre-built task, drop it in the workflow, repeat until I pieced together a full process automation workflow.

 I then need to target the computers or users I wanted to execute all of these steps against and make it happen.

 Before I go into cost, Goverlan is one of those companies that actually put the cost of their product on their website!
 I know.
 Crazy, right?
-They also give you options of either a subscription model or one-time fee with prices ranging from $15/month/user to $50/month/user for the subscription model or $300/operator to $990/operator for the one-time fee option.
+They provide a subscription model prices ranging from $29/month/user to $129/month/user depending on the amount of features you receive.

 Overall, I was impressed with Goverlan Reach.
 It was easy to setup, packaged up tons of everyday remote-management tasks into one and with its tight integration with Active Directory allowed near seamless targeting to both logged-in users and computer.
 But it did have some minor imperfections.